Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ### 4.1 Select `txValidation` pallet and `checkInput` extrinsic

 ### 4.2 Submit the one time code to the pallet to validate it

+### 4.2.1 Paste the cid of the first garbled circuit generated in `ipfsCid` field

+His value is `QmcXBLtfPxWVPgfQm6tnzcBg7KvzN7b9nNpVB4JPtHQEww` in our example.
+It match the garble circuit i.e. `pgarbled.pb.bin` file that embed the one time code

+### 4.2.2 Enter the code you read in the previous step in `inputDigits` field

+This is the two-digit code you read on the X11 pop-up or by displaying the `output_eval.png` image

+### 4.2.3 Sign

 ![check OK](./fig/txValOK.png)